okpunosolomon/Luxury-Cruise-Business-Analysis-/README.md

 It delivers insights that help management **minimize costs, maximize satisfaction, and improve long-term profitability**.
 By bridging service quality with workforce data, it transforms observation into strategy and strategy into measurable action.

-> *Data doesn’t just describe business performance — it drives transformation.*
+> *Data doesn’t just describe business performance, it drives transformation.*

 ---